How much being genetic parent really matters?

 Given that embryos thaw better then eggs (meaning result in by far more live births), young women could decide to have their eggs fertilized and then store them for the future use.
 Only, they would probably need to do so using sperm from an unknown donor, but cause if they don’t, they will lose much of the authonomy of deciding on using embryos later on.

-Here is in short which methods of assisted reproductive technologies DON’T enable women to have genetic children:
+Methods of assisted reproductive technologies DON’T enable women to have genetic children:

 1. Oocyte donation (egg donation).
 This method leads by far to highest pregnancy rates (40% or more) and they are unaffected by the age of a recipient-women by up to her late 40-es and higher.
 The reduction in success rates beginns approximately at age 48 but pregnancy still remains possible for another decade or longer.
 Only, here is important to understand that egg donation automatically means for a mother NOT being genetically related to the child, which makes some women feel uneasy about.